involvera/white-paper/README.md

 - Determine the value of a proposal vote, proportional to the member’s reputation.
   - Thus making it possible to **remove any public offer of social coin purchase** by a group of individuals **to take power** over the outcome of a proposal, in the case of a voting value proportional to the number of social coins held.
 This would have led to possible manipulation of the power of the community by external financial means.

-It is distributed at 02:00 UTC to members of the community at the same time as the distribution of social coins by Involvera algorithms.
+It is distributed every 8 hours to members of the community, (same time than the distribution of social coins)
 Example: Someone who receives 200 coins as content creation rewards will also receive 200 reputation points.

 <p align="center">